imdrr30/SnapPaste/README.md

 ## Usage
 It requires python and php installed to run this application.
 This also requires proper local connection.
 ### Install required libraries
-- Enter this is terminal or Command prompt to install required libraries:
+- Enter this in terminal or Command prompt to install required libraries:
 ```
 pip3 install PySide2
 pip3 install multiprocessing